 In addition, you might consider a geothermal heat pump, which can be turned to bring cold air into the house in the summer and save you money all year round – but it takes running a lot of pipe underground in your backyard…

 Know that you’ve got options, and make sure you ask your technician what make the most sense for you.

 Do you know that you can equip an AC thermostat with a GPS?
 It will know when you’re coming and going and will set the temperature accordingly.

 Or have you thought about combining your AC system with a custom air purifier?
 Remember that your AC doesn’t renew air – it only removes heat from your existing air and dehumidifies.

 Given that homes often have very polluted air from chemicals and household products, it’s not a bad idea to see how you can ventilate in tandem with your HVAC system.

-Talk to your friends at Anytime and learn everything you need to know so you can replace your system the right way – right now – we’re open 24/7.
+Talk to your friends at Anytime Heating, Cooling and Plumbing and learn everything you need to know so you can replace your system the right way – right now – we’re open 24/7.